wmcdonald404/wmcdonald404.github.io/_pages/cv.md

 | Aug 1997 - Dec 1997 | Customer Engineering Ltd | Technical Support Administrator |

 # Technologies
 Over the years, I've researched, deployed, configured and operated hundreds of different pieces of technology.
-This is an attempt to capture this more comprehensively and extensively than might reasonably fit on a CV.
+This is an attempt to capture this more comprehensively than would reasonably fit on a CV.

 ## Operating Systems
 - BSD